-2Two-dimensional histograms of Cloud_cci (x-axis) and CLAAS-3 (y-axis) CTP, CTH, CTT.
+Figure 2-15 Two-dimensional histograms of Cloud_cci (x-axis) and CLAAS-3 (y-axis) CTP, CTH, CTT.
 Black line indicates the 1:1 line.
 Blue line is the linear regression line.
 The grey box contains the Pearson correlation coefficient (r) and its square (r**2) of the two variables.

-Evaluation of SLSTR v2 data
+Evaluation of SLSTR v3 data